zan2azzhhh/Zhenhao_An-portfolio/final-project-part-one.md

    (3) PPG by team in season 2022-2023 and 2015-2016

-### 2. What may contribute to the scoring increase
+### 2. Factors that contribute to the scoring increase

    (1) 3-point shot and perimeter shot data from 2013 to 2023